lbke/snext/README.md

 For simplification, we'll suppose a hosting on Vercel.
 We may need a `vercel.json` to tell Vercel which runtime to use: https://vercel.com/docs/runtimes#advanced-usage/community-runtimes

+Since Vercel dev works, we should expect Vercel deployment to work out of the box.
+To be tested.

 ### The Virtual Env